n0x-L/Leesons-Modding-Instructions/guide.md

 `$ lunch`

-and choose your build by typing in the corresponding number that appears next to the name and hitting enter.
+and choose your build by typing in the corresponding number that appears next to the name you want and hitting enter.

 To enable the use of ccache, all you need to do is make sure that the USE_CCACHE environment variable is set to 1 before you start your build: